mihneacoman/Sentiment-Analysis-IMDB-reviews/README.md

 This project studies sentiment analysis on IMDB movie reviews.
 It starts with binary sentiment classification, comparing classical machine learning methods with transformer-based models for distinguishing positive and negative reviews.

-The project will then extend beyond polarity detection by focusing on negative reviews and identifying the main reasons behind the negative sentiment, such as weak plot, poor acting, slow pacing, disappointing ending, or failed expectations.
+The project then extends beyond polarity detection by focusing on negative reviews and identifying the main reasons behind the negative sentiment, such as weak plot, poor acting, slow pacing, disappointing ending, or failed expectations.

 ## Dataset